EIN 43-0722936

 Program areas at National Council of Jewish Women St Louis Section

-The ncjw resale shop provides support for the ncjw community service and advocacy projects and programs.
+Ncjw resale shop: the ncjw resale shop provides support for the ncjw community service and advocacy projects and programs.
 As part of the Council's community service programming, underserved individuals in the community receive vouchers to shop at no cost at the shop.
 The shop carries clothing, accessories, jewelry, furniture and more for Women and men.
+Annually, over 100 vouchers are given out to individuals in need to shop for free in our store.

 Who funds National Council of Jewish Women St Louis Section